 Your keyboard and mouse enable you to browse, navigate and create within your computer’s programs.
-You might not think to upgrade your keyboard and mouse, but wouldn’t you want the two things you touch the most on your computer to be at optimal performance?
-You’d be surprised how badly a worn-out keyboard and mouse can hinder your ability to operate your computer.
+You might not think to upgrade your keyboard and mouse beyond the standard set that’s bundled with your computer, but wouldn’t you want the two things you touch the most on your computer to be at optimal performance?
+You’d be surprised how badly a worn-out keyboard and mouse can hinder your ability to operate a computer.

 Wireless keyboard and mouse combos are a great way to upgrade your peripherals.
 Although wired peripherals continue to be an option, they are becoming outdated in today’s wireless world.
-If you're still wrestling with your old corded accessories, you're probably discovering that a wireless keyboard and mouse combo is what you need to accomplish 21st century tasks – from delivering an important presentation, to dominating in online gaming, to accessing home entertainment and media applications in the comfort of your own living room.
+Integrating a wireless mouse and keyboard is what you need to accomplish 21st century tasks – from delivering an important presentation to dominating in online gaming to accessing home entertainment and media applications.
 With a wireless mouse and keyboard, you can get rid of bulky cords that clutter up your workspace and keep you trapped at your desk.
-When you go wireless you’ll have a tidy workspace and the freedom to roam as you wish.
+When you go wireless, you’ll have a tidy workspace and the freedom to roam as you wish.

-The comfort of a keyboard and mouse is subjective.
+One of the most important features for a keyboard and mouse is comfort, though this is subjective.
 Some people prefer a wavy keyboard or one that splits the keys up into definitive left and right sections for each hand.
 Some prefer a standard keyboard with the rows in straight lines.
 Most wireless mouse and keyboard combos come in standard layouts, but we also reviewed a couple different styles for users who prefer those.

-Keep in mind that key layout and sizes are not always the same from keyboard to keyboard.
-Almost always, it will take some getting used to – a week of use should do the trick.
+Keep in mind that key layout and size are not always the same from keyboard to keyboard.
+Nearly any new keyboard will take some getting used to – a week of use should do the trick.

 The wireless mouse should be comfortable to use as well.
 There are three main grips for a mouse – palm, fingertip and claw.
 Mice with a large arch are palm grips – your palm generally rests on the arch.
 Fingertip mice are shaped so only your fingertips touch the mouse.
 They are generally slender, highly portable devices.
 Claw grips are shaped so the heel of your palm rests on the back of the mouse.
 This leaves your fingers hovering over the buttons like a claw.

-Key switches are the mechanisms under the keys that send the signal from the keyboard to the computer.
+The mechanisms under the keys that send the signal from the keyboard to the computer are called key switches.
 To the average user, key switches are an afterthought, but the type of key switch directly affects the feel, performance and longevity of your keyboard.

 There are three main types of key switches – dome, scissor and mechanical.
 Rubber-dome, or silicon, key switches are exactly what they sound like – little rubber domes under the keys.
 These switches make the impact of the key feel soft as you press down and are quiet compared to mechanical switches.
 The key also has to be pressed down all the way in order for the keystroke to register.
 For the speed-demon typists, this can lead to fewer words per minute.
 However, the main problem with rubber-dome keys is longevity.
 Over time, the soft rubber dome starts to become brittle and will eventually lead to failure.